Tallulah Bankhead: Tributes

 A Tallulah Bankhead Tribute was held by the Walker County Arts Alliance in her hometown of Jasper, Alabama, on June 11–15, 2015.

 A similar tribute was held for a week at the University of Alabama in Birmingham in November 1977.

 In popular culture

 Bankhead left a lasting impact on American culture despite modern audiences being unfamiliar with the stage performances for which she was most acclaimed.
 Bankhead remains far more prominent in the public imagination than contemporary Broadway actresses of her caliber, and due to her unique personality and often self-destructive behavior.
 She has become a frequently imitated camp icon.

 Many critics (and Bankhead herself) compared the characterization of Margo Channing in All About Eve to that of Bankhead.

-The costume designer Edith Head had explicitly admitted to styling Channing's appearance to that of Bankhead.

-The 1964 one-act play Dutchman by Amiri Baraka has the protagonist address the white woman antagonist by Bankhead's name repeatedly.

 Bankhead's voice and personality inspired voice actress Betty Lou Gerson's work on the character Cruella De Vil in Walt Disney Pictures' One Hundred and One Dalmatians, which the studio calls "a manic take-off on famous actress Tallulah Bankhead".

-A cocktail at the Ritz Hotel in London is called "The Tallulah", named for the occasion when Bankhead visited the hotel and drank champagne out of her shoe.